Finite groups with geodetic Cayley graphs: Bounds on the size of generating sets

+We define the function $\alpha$, which will take an important role as parameter for the size of a two-ball in $\mathrm{Cay}(G, \Sigma)$ as follows:

-\begin{lemma} For every $g \in G$, the size of the two-ball centered at $g$ satisfies \end{lemma} \begin{proof} Every vertex at distance one from $g$ which is contained in a clique of size $\delta_i$ has $\delta-\delta_i$ neighbors at distance two from $g$.
+\begin{lemma} Let $\mathrm{Cay}(G, \Sigma)$ be a counterexample to \Cref{conj:main} and let $\alpha = \alpha(m)$.
+Then, for every $g \in G$, the size of the two-ball centered at $g$ satisfies \end{lemma} \begin{proof} Every vertex at distance one from $g$ which is contained in a clique of size $\delta_i$ has $\delta-\delta_i$ neighbors at distance two from $g$.
 As each vertex at distance two from $g$ has a unique neighbor at distance one from $g$, we obtain the equality